Steam Baths

 Lip – It’s perhaps nice to have a lip on the bench so that the skirt sits 5-10cm behind the front edge.
 This reduces bathers heels digging in to the skirt.
 I personally have not found the lack of this to be a significant drawback however but others have.

 Minimize Glass – Glass not only wastes energy but makes the steam bath less comfortable.
-Limit glass to the door only.
+Ideally limit glass to the door only or at most ≈1/4 of the total wall surface.

-Also, all those photos of wonderful looking glass steam baths… Reality, even with a good squeegee after every use, is a much dirtier glass.
+Also, all those photos of wonderful looking glass steam baths?
+Reality, even with a good squeegee after every use, is a dirtier glass.

 Kneipp Hose – There should be one or more hoses available for bathers to rinse off their sitting area before and after they use it.